TradeIdeasPhilip/compress/README.md

 There is also an option to copy an entire string from the past, instead of just copying a single byte at a time.

 This is based on some of my previous projects.
-These were inspired by LZ78 algorithm.
+These were inspired by the LZ78 algorithm.
 When we see an *interesting* string in the input we tag it and put it into a table.
-I can recall that entire string with a single number.
+The decoder can recall that entire string with a single number.

 So far this hasn't produced strong results.
 However, it is interesting how easily this can be grafted onto the rest of the program.